myths and facts image about taste of extra virgin olive oil

 Frequently Asked Questions About Extra Virgin Olive Oil Sensory Attributes

-Over time, many consumers have been exposed mainly to mass-produced oils, which lack the bitterness and spiciness of a true extra virgin olive oil.
-These oils often dominate shelves, shaping the perception that olive oil should taste neutral.
-In reality, authentic high phenolic extra virgin olive oil has a vibrant, complex profile with fruity, bitter and spicy notes.
+Over time, many consumers have become familiar mainly with mass-produced oils, which do not have the bitter and spicy taste of a true extra virgin olive oil.
+These oils often dominate grocery store shelves, shaping the perception that extra virgin olive oil should have a flat taste.
+In fact, authentic extra virgin olive oil with a high phenol content has a lively, complex profile of fruity, bitter and spicy notes.

-Robust, peppery extra virgin olive oils shine with grilled meats, roasted vegetables, legumes and salads.
-Their intensity balances hearty dishes and enhances flavor complexity.
+Robust, peppery extra virgin olive oils enhance fatty fish, grilled meats, roasted vegetables, legumes, and salads.
+Bitter olive oils enhance sweet-tasting vegetables and greens, legumes, and tomatoes.
 With Olive Epitome, you can select extra virgin olive oils that perfectly match your cooking style.

 Shopping cart0